remirobert/Kinder/README.md

 Kinder Model:
 =============
 Kinder deals with model.
 If you have special model because you use an API or something else, you can juste inherited of the **KinderModelCard**.
+This model is important because all the content you will passe throw Kinder must be a **KinderModelCard**.
 ```swift
 protocol KinderModelCard {
     var image: UIImage! { get set }